Request For Proposal (RFP) Program

 - Please submit your proposal in the RFP format.
 Please make sure your proposal is both thorough and succinct.

 - All funded programs are expected to report progress towards outcomes to StarkMHAR.

 - All proposals must have a completed budget that demonstrates the expenses of the program.
 Some restrictions may apply, depending upon the funding source.

 - Funding agreements will be finalized through the use of a mutually agreed upon signed contract.
 It is expected that final allocations will be made at the June board meeting.

 - All RFPs are reviewed by StarkMHAR staff.
 Recommendations for funding are reviewed by the Program and Evaluation Committee, the Finance Committee and the Executive Committee.
 The decision to fund a program rests with the Board of Directors.

-- A scoring tool will be used to evaluate all proposals, however, the scoring tool has not be validated or objectified and is only used as a basis for internal discussion and review.
+- A scoring tool will be used to evaluate all proposals, however, the scoring tool has not been validated or objectified and is only used as a basis for internal discussion and review.
 The scoring tool is not the sole mechanism by which programs are recommended for funding.